 The Nslookup (which stands for name server lookup) is a basic, yet popular, networking command-line utility used to query a DNS server for resource records for a domain.
 This tool is often used for troubleshooting DNS or name resolution issues.
 With nslookup, a query can be sent to a specific DNS server, or the list of DNS servers in the IP settings can be used.
 Nslookup can also be used to query several different types of DNS records.

 These commands shown here are tested on Windows 10 but most will work in other versions of Windows as well.
-In this article, we will cover the following:

 - How to Launch Command Prompt